This section details the original Challenger II models.

 1990 - An adjustment system is introduced to simplify brake adjustment.

 1990 - The long awaited aircraft version of the Rotax 503 is introduced providing many improvements over the earlier snowmobile derived engine.
 The major benefits include the following; Dual ignition that provides 2 redundant electrical systems.
 Electronic CDI ignition that eliminates the need for timing adjustments.
 A larger crankshaft with improved bearings that greatly increase the engine's overhaul intervals and reliability.
-A more efficient fuel burn from the 2 spark plugs per cylinder which reduces fuel consumption at cruise from 3.8 gallons per hour to 2.8 gallons per hour and thereby significantly increases range and endurance.
+A more efficient fuel burn from the 2 spark plugs per cylinder which reduces fuel consumption and thereby significantly increases range and endurance.
 A dual ball joint exhaust system isolates the muffler from vibration and eliminates the need for muffler reinforcement by the Challenger factory as well as improving engine breathing.
-These changes result in a significant improvement in performance (400 to 500 RPM) that increase the standard Challenger II cruise speed to 80 MPH, and maximum speed to 95 MPH as well as increasing the rate and angle of climb.
+These changes result in a significant improvement in performance which increases cruise speed as well as the rate and angle of climb.

 1990 - Optional Mylar coated wing sails are introduced to increase the service life of the Dacron sailcloth wing option.